TjWheeler/LightJx/README.md

-# LightJx - Under development
+# LightJx - A Validation Framework

 A javascript validation framework ported and adapted from [LightVx](https://github.com/TjWheeler/LightVx)